 Emails to Digit from the website contact and chatroom/forum registration forms reside in the email servers of the University of Sussex.

-Website database backups are encrypted and stored at Amazon S3 – server located in EU (London) and at Dropbox – data centres across the US – for up to 2 years.
+Website database backups are encrypted and stored at Amazon S3 – server located in London – and at Microsoft’s OnDrive – data centres located in GB – for up to 1 year.

 How we protect your data